ScottSallinen/lollipop/cmd/lp-push-relabel/README.md

 - C: Pure message passing, uses array to store neighbours, destination of each edge is treated as a new neighbour
   - Very slow
 - D: Pure message passing, uses array to store neighbours, uses hashtable to map internalIds to indexes in the array (no duplicate neighbours)
-  - Best when considering the following aspects together: (i) performance on static graphs, (ii) performance on dynamic graphs, and (iii) simplicity
 - E: Based on D, tracks incoming residual capacities
   - Only for analyzing the cost of tracking incoming residual capacities
 - F: Based on E, skips sending heights if ResCapIn == 0